+The Bank's accounting policies and methods are critical to how it reports its financial condition and results of operations.
 The financial statements of the Bank have been prepared on a going-concern basis in accordance with the International Financial Reporting Standards (the "IFRS") as adopted by the European Union.
 The preparation of financial statements requires the Bank's management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
-Identification of certain accounting policies to the 2019 financial statements have been identified as critical because they require estimates and judgements in applying accounting policies, see note 3 to the 2019 Consolidated Financial Statements.
+Identification of certain accounting policies to the 2020 financial statements have been identified as critical because they require estimates and judgements in applying accounting policies, see note 3 to the 2020 Consolidated Financial Statements.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an on-going basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
 Estimates and assumptions involve a substantial risk which could result in material adjustments to the carrying amounts of assets and liabilities during the next financial year.

 The Bank may be impacted by changes in accounting policies or accounting standards and the interpretation of such policies and standards.
 From time to time the international Accounting Standards Board (the "IASB") changes the financial accounting and reporting standards that govern the preparation of the Bank and its principal subsidiaries (the "Group's") financial statements.
 In some cases, the Group may be required to apply a new or revised standard, or alter the application of an existing standard, subsequently, calling for a restatement of prior period financial statements necessary.
-There is uncertainty surrounding the Bank's judgement, estimates and assumptions, therefore the Bank cannot guarantee that it will not be required to make changes to the accounting estimates or restate prior financial statements in the future, which could materially and adversely affect the Bank and its ability to make payments in respect of the Notes.
+There is uncertainty surrounding the Bank's judgement, estimates and assumptions, therefore the Bank cannot guarantee that it will not be required to make changes to the accounting estimates or restate prior financial statements in the future, which could adversely affect the Bank's financial position and/or results of operations and its ability to make payments in respect of the Notes.

-The Bank's insurance coverage may not adequately cover all losses

-The Bank has taken a conscious decision to insure itself against specific risks.
-The Bank holds all mandatory insurance coverage, including fire insurance and mandatory vehicle insurance, plus comprehensive vehicle insurance.
-The Bank also holds insurance policies provided for collective bargaining agreements with the Confederation of Icelandic Bank and Finance Employees, such as life and accident insurance, and insurance stipulated by other wage contracts as applicable.
-In addition, the Bank has taken out liability insurance against thirdparty claims, insurance on moveable property and professional liability insurance for its auditors and directors' and officers' liability insurance for the Bank's directors and senior management.
+The Bank's insurance coverage may not adequately cover all losses and accident insurance, and insurance stipulated by other wage contracts as applicable.
+In addition, the Bank has taken out liability insurance against third-party claims, insurance on moveable property and professional liability insurance for its auditors and directors' and officers' liability insurance for the Bank's directors and senior management.
 The Bank also carries insurance against comprehensive crime and professional indemnity coverage.
 Comprehensive crime insurance provides cover for fraud by employees and third parties.
 It covers financial losses sustained by the Group, including those sustained in customer accounts, which are first discovered during the period of the policy, regardless of when the fraudulent acts were committed.
 In addition, money transportation is insured in accordance with the interests at stake in each instance.
 Recently, the Bank has taken out a cyber liability insurance which covers damages and claim expenses resulting from cyber breaches, as well as possible privacy regulatory actions.
 It should be borne in mind, however, that despite the insurance policies carried by the Bank, there is no guarantee that the Bank will be fully compensated should the Bank need to lodge claims.
 If the Bank did submit claims under its policies, the premiums it pays could be expected to increase in the future.
 The Bank's insurance policies are subject to the terms and conditions of the applicable policies.
 If the Bank's insurance coverage does not adequately cover all losses, the Bank may suffer a financial loss, which could negatively impact its business.